giovanni-mocellin/ST-CosmicStandAachen/RecoSW/README.md

   -  Creating a final file that event by event gives the recHits of the four layers in X,Y,Z coordinates

 ## Track recontruction
-The code is based on ROOT: reads the value of the recHits
+The code is based on ROOT: reads the value of the recHits and fits the track event by event.
+If multiple hits are found in one layer, the program fits all the combinations and selects the best track for the event (noise rejection)